karuie/Algos_fundementals/README.md

 # JustCoding
-Leetcode, basic data structure and algorithms, etc
+Documentation for Leetcode, basic data structure and algorithms, etc